Updated: 8/19/2018 | August 19th, 2018

 It hit me as I was staring up at the Northern Lights in Iceland, watching them swirl and snake across the sky in flashes of green, that this has got to be, hands-down, one of the most unique and drop-dead gorgeous places on this planet, with its black sand beaches, icy fjords, and those huggable, iconic ponies.
 Where else can you see the northern lights, geysers, and incredible land formations all in one spot?
-I saw so many waterfalls, I stopped counting anymore or even paying attention.
+I saw so many waterfalls, during my Ring Road adventure I stopped counting and even paying attention.
 That’s how abundant the natural beauty is!

 Why it’s great for solo female travelers: Iceland is the safest country in the world.
 Seriously, people leave their cars running, with the keys inside, when they go grocery shopping.
 That’s how high the level of trust between people is!
 Plus, the capital draws so many solo travelers on layovers from the US that it won’t be hard to meet someone cool at your hostel to split a car rental with for a day trip like the Golden Circle or even a longer journey like the Ring Road.